ibm-cloud-docs/account/iam-userid_keys.md

 {: #manage-user-keys}
 {: ui}

 To manage the {{site.data.keyword.Bluemix_notm}} API keys that are associated with your user identity or the ones that you have access to manage for other users in the account, go to **Manage** > **Access (IAM)** > **API keys** in the {{site.data.keyword.cloud_notm}} console.
-On the API keys page, you can create, edit, or delete {{site.data.keyword.cloud_notm}} API keys for yourself, and you can manage all [classic infrastructure API keys](/docs/account?topic=account-classic_keys) for users that you are an ancestor of in the user hierarchy.
+On the API keys page, you can create, edit, or delete {{site.data.keyword.cloud_notm}} API keys for yourself.
+You can also manage all [classic infrastructure API keys](/docs/account?topic=account-classic_keys) for users that you are an ancestor of in the user hierarchy.
 In addition, if you are the account owner or a user assigned the required access to manage other user's API keys in the account, you can use the **View** filter to list and manage those API keys too.

 | Filter Options                                     | Displayed API Keys                                         | Required Access                            | Allowed Actions            |
 |----------------------------------------------------|------------------------------------------------------------|--------------------------------------------|----------------------------|